m417z/ntdoc/descriptions/rtlcreateheap.md

 ### Base

 Base address, where heap should be created.
-If memory was previously allocated at this address, heap is created at the nearest possibble virtual address.
+If memory was previously allocated at this address, heap is created at the nearest possible virtual address.

 ### Reserve